openframeworks/ofSite/documentation/types/ofColor_.markdown

 Create an ofColor_ from an HSB representation.

+Parameters:
+hue The hue of the color.
+saturation The saturation of the color. brightness The brightness of the color. alpha The alpha value of the color.

+_description: _

+Convenience method to construct an ofColor from Hsb values.

 While ofColor_ represents color using R, G, B, and A components, other representations are available.
 This method allows the user to construct an ofColor_ from a Hue (H), Saturation (S), and Brightness (B) and an